Zheyu-Wen/Academic-site/content/project/external-project/index.md

 ---
-title: External Project
+title: Google Football AI training
-summary: An example of linking directly to an external project website using `external_link`.
+summary: Discretize the whole football field into meshgrid.
+Used Monte Carlo Search Tree to learn the action strategy of football AI to deal with the state captured by environment.
+See demo for more information.
 tags:
-- Demo
+- Artificial Intelligence
-date: "2016-04-27T00:00:00Z"
+date: "2029-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: http://example.org

 image:
-  caption: Photo by Toa Heftiba on Unsplash
+  caption: Gfootball environment
   focal_point: Smart
 ---